 Each employee must be neatly groomed and wear clothing that is professional and appropriate for the employee's position.
-The Human Resources Department will inform you of any special clothing requirements.
+The principal will inform you of any special clothing requirements.
 Employees will not be permitted to wear clothing or otherwise present an appearance that may cause disruption, be taken as offensive or reduce productivity.
+If you are assigned a school uniform, your uniform must be clean and presentable when you report to work.